ezramizrahi/hashtagifier/README.md

 # Hashtagifier
-NPM package. that takes text and turns it into a hashtag.
+NPM package that takes text and turns it into a hashtag.

 This is really just an exercise in creating an NPM package.